Yuhala/pmem-yuhala/README.md

 #### Testing
 After a successful compilation, the executable file  `fifo` is created.
 You don't need to manually create the poolfile here; it is created in the program.

-The program takes two arguments : the path to the poolfile and the item (use any character).
+The program takes two arguments : the path to a poolfile and the item (use any character).
 The following command runs the program on a poolfile and 'a' as the content of the node item.
 If the poolfile exists, the program uses it.
 Else, it creates a poolfile with the same name.
+Be careful not to use the same poolfile used in the preceding program.

 ```
 ./fifo /dev/shm/poolfile a